 - 1. Election of Directors.
 The election of the seven director nominees named in the attached proxy statement to serve as directors until the next annual meeting of stockholders and until their successors are elected and qualified. - 2.
 Amendment and Restatement of the Incentive Compensation Plan.
-A vote to amend and restate the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan (the "Plan"), to approve an increase in the number of shares reserved for issuance under the Plan by 6,000,000 shares and to make other changes. - 3.
+A vote to amend and restate the Asensus Surgical, Inc. Amended and Restated Incentive Compensation Plan (the "Plan"), to approve an increase in the number of shares reserved for issuance under the Plan by 22,000,000. - 3.
 Say on Pay.
-An advisory vote to approve the compensation paid to the Company's named executive officers for 2019. - 4.
+An advisory vote to approve the compensation paid to the Company's named executive officers for 2020. - 4.
+Frequency of Say on Pay Vote.
+An advisory vote regarding the frequency of submission of future say on pay votes to the stockholders. - 5.
 Ratification of Appointment of Independent Accounting Firm.
-Ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020. - 5.
+Ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021. - 6.
 Other Matters.
 The transaction of such other business as may lawfully come before the Annual Meeting or at any adjournment or postponement.